 Take one of the 4ft boards and mark three spots to drill holes for screws.

-Then like the garden boxes attach boards to the 4×4 wood but make sure one side is level and over side has an over hang.
+Then like the garden boxes attach boards to the 4×4 wood but make sure one side is level and over side has an overhang.
 Next take the other two 4ft boards and mark 5 spots to drill holes for screws.

 Then screw the boards together, just like the garden boxes.

 This is the part that my camera (old camera) stopped working, sorry.
 Time to make the bench to sit on around the sandbox.
 Now you are going to take the 2×6 boards and cut them.
-Place your saw at a 45 degree angle.
+Place your saw at a 45-degree angle.
 Take your tape measure and measure the inside of your frame (4×4 to 4×4, sorry I would give measurements but every box could be different).
 Then make the first cut.
 The corner that will be on inside of the sandbox, measure the length you just measured on your frame and mark on that side of the board.
 Turn your saw to 45 angle on the other side and cut wood.
-For the other #3 boards, measure from the one corner of previous cut board to the 4×4 corner on the other side and cut your wood the same.
+For the other #3 boards, measure from the one corner of the previous cut board to the 4×4 corner on the other side and cut your wood the same.
 Keep measuring as you go so your boards will fit together.
 Your wood should look like this when you have finished all 4 sides.

 Now you are going to screw the bench onto the sandbox.
 Take your drill and drill a hole in the corner were the two points come together.
 Then place a 3 1/2″ screw, complete on all 4 sides.

-Next drill 4 holes on the top, were the boards come together.
+Next drill 4 holes on the top, where the boards come together.
 Make sure you miss the first screw and you will be drilling into the 4×4 and 2×8.
 Then screw 3 1/2″ screws into the 4 holes and complete with all sides.

 From the bottom of the sandbox, were the 2×8 meets the 2×6 bench, place some 2 1/2″ screws at an angle.
 I placed 6 but make sure you will not come through the top board.